comps/ptef/README.md

 All using standard POSIX interfaces.

-All of this could easily be created from scratch for an individual project, but TEF aims to render this unnecessary and unify simple test execution.
+All of this could easily be created from scratch for an individual project, but PTEF aims to render this unnecessary and unify simple test execution.

-### What isn't TEF?
+### What isn't PTEF?

 A test library.
-TEF doesn't provide any helper functions for tests themselves, only for management of their execution.
+PTEF doesn't provide any helper functions for tests themselves, only for management of their execution.

 ### Why should I want it?